oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 The property `sd_digests` MUST be used by the issuer to include digests of the salted claim values for any claim that is intended to be selectively disclosable.

-The issuer MUST choose a cryptographically random salt value for each claim value.
+The issuer MUST choose a new, cryptographically random salt value for each claim value.
 The salt value MUST then be encoded as a string.
 It is RECOMMENDED to base64url-encode the salt value.

 The issuer MUST generate the digests over a JSON literal according to